allejo/shotLimitZone/README.markdown

 * This custom zone will not actually spawn a SW flag, you will need to add a regular zone object to do so.
 * The name ('shotLimitZone') of the object is case-insensitive so camel case is not required.
-* The "position" field can also be written shorthand as "pos."
-* These special zones cannot be rotated as of right now; this will be implemented in a future release.

 Planned Features
 ----------------

 This plugin has a lot of room for additions and these are the ones I have in mind.
 If you don't see your idea here, please suggest it by creating an "issue" and marking it as an "enchancement."

-- Support more than flag type per zone

-- Add rotation support for the shotLimitZone

 - Add possible zone generation to the world blob to spawn a flag instead of forcing the user to add it?